Hot topics for both consumers and webmarketers on WebmasterRadio.FM

 Birch - Dosage/Safe Use

-Donīt use the essential oil of birch, as it can be toxic.
-Otherwise there are no reports of problems using birch in normal capacities.
+Don't use the essential oil of birch, as it can be toxic.

-1 teaspoon of birch leaf tincture taken 3 times a day.
 Add a handful of birch bark, 1 or 2 teaspoons of the powdered form of birch bark, or 2 tablespoons of birch leaves, freshly chopped, to 1 cup of boiling water.
 Let this tea steep for 10 minutes.
 Drink this only once a day.

 Yarrow and Fevers

 Yarrow tea may help reduce fevers.
-To make, use one teaspoon leaves and flowers to 1 cup water, steep 5 minutes.
+To make, use one

 Pennyroyal caution